quentin23soleil/mobile-technical-test/README.md

 - Please use Kotlin for Android

 ## Pointers
-You can have a look at the higher levels, but please do the simplest thing that could work for the level you’re currently solving.
+You can have a look at the higher levels, but *please do the simplest* thing that could work for the level you’re currently solving.

-We are interested in seeing code that is clean, extensible and robust, so don’t overlook edge cases, …
+We are interested in seeing code that is clean, simple and robust, so don’t overlook edge cases, …

 We don’t except you to be a top-notch designer, but we want to see how you would handle some styling of this app.
 Do not hesitate to take inspiration from Getaround or anywhere else!

-Feel free to use any libs and technics you are confortable with.
+Feel free to use any libs and technics you are confortable with but again, keep it simple and do not make a showcase app for every library you know.

 ## Sending Your Results
 Once you are done, please send your results to someone from Getaround.